Do I Need Car Insurance to Rent a Car?

 Rental car companies typically offer four kinds of insurance:

-Also called collision damage waiver (CDW), this coverage is similar to collision and comprehensive coverage.
+Also called collision damage waiver, this coverage is similar to collision and comprehensive coverage.
 It waives your financial responsibility for theft of or damage to the rental car.
-Some policies also cover towing, administrative fees or a replacement vehicle while your rental car is repaired.
-This waiver typically costs $12 to $30 per day.
+Some policies also cover towing, administrative fees or loss of use fees.
+This waiver typically costs $15 to $30 per day.

 Liability Insurance

-Liability coverage pays lawsuit-related costs if you cause an accident while driving a rental car.
-By law, rental car companies must offer minimum levels of liability coverage.
-For additional protection, buy supplemental liability insurance, which generally costs $8 to $17 per day.
+Liability coverage pays for your legal costs if you cause an accident while driving a rental car.
+By law, rental car companies must offer the minimum level of liability coverage required in the state where you're renting the car.
+You can raise your coverage limits with supplemental liability insurance, which typically costs $8 to $17 per day.

 Personal Accident Insurance (PAI)

 Like medical coverage or PIP, PAI pays medical expenses for you and your passengers.
-(Your health insurance may cover this, too.)
 PAI averages $1 to $5 per day.
+You may already have enough coverage for medical expenses through your personal health insurance plan.

 Personal Effects Protection (PEP)